Discord-Bot-Maker-by-ifanoxy/.github/profile/README.md

 <img src="../assets/logo-DBM.png" />

-Welcome to **Discord Bot Creator**!
+Welcome to **Discord Bot Maker**!
 An intuitive web application to create custom Discord bots, configure modules, and download the source code in a snap. 🚀

 ## 🖥️ Technologies Used